Titan-C/Physics-Reference/Many-Body/coherent_states.rst

 The previous definition of a single boson operator coherent state can be extended to a many states system in which one only needs to use the creation operators for other states over a basis set $\{\ket{\alpha}\}$ finite or infinite.
-As such a coherent state is estrablished as:
+As such a coherent state is established as:

 .. math::
   \ket{\varphi} &= e^{b_1\hat{b}^\dagger_1}e^{b_2\hat{b}^\dagger_3}\cdots e^{b_p\hat{b}^\dagger_p} \cdots \ket{\emptyset} \\